cse110-sp21-group32/cse110-sp21-group32/test/testing.md

 ** *NOTE: new tests should be opened in a new branch*

 ## Latest Update on Test Cases Covered

-> **DISCLAIMER: As of June 10, 2021, the editor menu was removed and the e2e tests, anything that relied on running the editor menu no longer works.
-All tests should be re-written to account for this change.**

 As the project grows in complexity, so does the tests.
 When the fundamental method from which the users interact with the website, we will have to update the tests.

+### June 11, 2021 - Some test rewritten
+We have 14 working e2e tests.
+We rewrote many of the tests and at least 5 of them were no longer relevant after the new version.
+Unit tests have had troubles since they rely on localstorage.
+Instead of importing a library for that, we are simulating localstorage ourselves.
+It looks like 2 of our e2e tests are failing due to known compatability problems with chromium on ubuntu machines and our website.

+### June 10, 2021 - New Version -> Needs New Tests
+**DISCLAIMER: As of June 10, 2021, the editor menu was removed and the e2e tests, anything that relied on running the editor menu no longer works.
+All tests should be re-written to account for this change.**

+### June 09, 2021 - 16 Working E2E Tests
 The [latest commit to main](https://github.com/cse110-sp21-group32/cse110-sp21-group32/tree/7f6af568ce1241747a128f8c43bb39e9e986b69b) that this test suite currently works for is from June 09, 2021.
+We have 3 unit tests written but not yet functioning.

 ### Written tests
 - `category.test.js` -> outmoded by latest version